Raymond W. Carpenter: Post-Vietnam War

 Upon returning to the United States, Carpenter continued his service in the South Dakota Army National Guard, receiving his commission as a second lieutenant of Engineers in 1974.
 He carried out several assignments in the 842nd Engineer Company, and commanded the company from 1978 to 1982.

 He continued to advance in positions of more rank and responsibility, including executive officer of Task Force Rushmore, a 5,000 soldier organization which was sent to Panama on a humanitarian mission in 1993 and built 27 kilometers of road while rebuilding 10 schools and 14 clinics.
 He then commanded the 109th Engineer Battalion from 1993 to 1995.

 After serving as director of personnel and director of human resources for the South Dakota Army National Guard, Carpenter commanded the 109th Engineer Group from 1998 to 1999.

-After serving as the South Dakota Army National Guard’s chief of staff from 2000 to 2003, Carpenter was promoted to brigadier general and assigned as the organization’s assistant adjutant general – Army.
+After serving as the South Dakota Army National Guard's chief of staff from 2000 to 2003, Carpenter was promoted to brigadier general and assigned as the organization's assistant adjutant general – Army.
 From 2004 to 2006, Carpenter simultaneously served as deputy commander of the Maneuver Support Center at Fort Leonard Wood, Missouri.

 National Guard Bureau

 In April, 2006 Carpenter was assigned as special assistant to the director of the Army National Guard at the National Guard Bureau.
 He was promoted to major general in December 2006.
-In April, 2009 he was assigned as acting Deputy Director of the Army National Guard.
+In April, 2009 he was assigned as acting deputy director of the Army National Guard.

 In May, 2009 Carpenter became acting Director of the Army National Guard, following the retirement of Clyde A. Vaughn.
-Timothy J. Kadavy succeeded Carpenter as Deputy Director.
+Timothy J. Kadavy succeeded Carpenter as deputy director.

 The United States Senate did not act on the nomination of the individual named to succeed Vaughn, Joseph Taluto, who retired in 2010.
 As a result, Carpenter continued to serve as acting director until he retired in November 2011.
 He was succeeded by William E. Ingram, Jr.

+Civilian career

+In November 2021, Carpenter became a civilian aide to the United States Secretary of the Army.